EmanuelAfessa/omdena_water_scarcity/README.md

-# Open source water management and forecasting
+# Open Source Water Management and Forecasting

 ## Central Database
 One central database (see data folders in this repo)